tinko26/ao.net/docs/namespaces/ao.simulation.md

 var Q = new EventQueue<SensorEvent>(x => x.Time);
 ```

 Thereby, it is not necessary for the event type `T` to carry around the timestamp by itself.
-The specified delegate can get an event from anywhere else.
+The specified delegate can get an event from elsewhere.

 ```csharp
 public static class TimestampProvider